garden-io/garden/examples/hot-reload-k8s/README.md

     - target: /app/
 ```

-In the `kubernetes` module, we then reference the image module in the `serviceResource.containerModule` field and reference the image ID in the container spec of the Pod template:
+In the `kubernetes` module, we then reference the image module in the `serviceResource.imageModule` field and reference the image ID in the container spec of the Pod template:

 ```yaml
 kind: Module